Yuta Takahashi

-Yuta Takahashi (高橋勇太, Takahashi Yūta) is a Japanese footballer who plays as a attacking midfielder for the Albanian club Burreli.
+Yuta Takahashi (高橋勇太, Takahashi Yūta) is a Japanese footballer who plays as an attacking midfielder for the Japanese club Fukui United FC.

 Club career

 Burreli

 On 6 September 2020, Takahashi signed a two-year contract with Kategoria e Parë club Burreli and received squad number 15.
 On 1 November 2020, he made his debut with Burreli in the 2020–21 Albanian Cup first round against Kastrioti after being named in the starting line-up.

+Butrinti

+On 20 January 2022, Takahashi signed a contract with Kategoria e Dytë club Butrinti and received squad number 6.